Using multiple cameras

 Using multiple cameras in Recorder

-When you have configured more than one camera, as described in Hardware and settings guide, these can be used simultaneously to record data in Breeze Recorder.
+When you have configured more than one camera, as described in Hardware and settings guide, these can be used simultaneously to record data in Recorder.

-At the top of Recorder you select the multi-camera record mode (this is only visible when there is more than one camera configured in Breeze):
+At the top of Recorder, you select the multi-camera record mode (this is only visible when there is more than one camera configured in Breeze):

 image-20250610-121146.png

-• Merge - Data is scaled down to the lowest resolution of the cameras, and data for the different bands of the cameras is merged in the order the cameras are listed in Settings.
+• Merge - Data is scaled down to the lowest spatial resolution of the cameras, and data for the different bands of the cameras is merged in the order the cameras are listed in Settings.
 After Recorder saves a measurement, realignment can be used to attempt to adjust the sub images to co-align features in them.

 • Separate Files - Separate data is captured for each camera without any merging.
 Tip: you can use Camera segmentation in the analysis tree to target a specific camera.